michalprzybyla/hedera-cli/src/plugins/account/README.md

 ## 🚀 Commands

-All commands follow ADR-003 contract: handlers return `CommandExecutionResult` with standardized output schemas and human-readable templates.
+All commands return `CommandExecutionResult` with structured output that includes:

+- `status`: Success or failure status
+- `errorMessage`: Optional error message (present when status is not 'success')
+- `outputJson`: JSON string conforming to the output schema defined in `output.ts`

+Each command defines a Zod schema for output validation and a Handlebars template for human-readable formatting.

 ### Account Create